DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-6-ect-related-early-career-framework-strands.md

 ## Managing behaviour

-7.7 Pupils’ investment in learning is also driven by their prior experiences and perceptions of success and failure.
+7.7 Pupils' investment in learning is also driven by their prior experiences and perceptions of success and failure.

 _7b.
 Working alongside colleagues as part of a wider system of behaviour management (e.g. recognising responsibilities and understanding the right to assistance and training from senior colleagues)._

 _7k.
-Liaising with parents, carers and colleagues to better understand pupils’ individual circumstances and how they can be supported to meet high academic and behavioural expectations._
+Liaising with parents, carers and colleagues to better understand pupils' individual circumstances and how they can be supported to meet high academic and behavioural expectations._

 _7m.
 Supporting pupils to master challenging content, which builds towards long-term goals._